 At 23 years young ("I hate the word old," he says) and with nearly 52,000 followers on Instagram, the pro already has superstar clients like Kehlani, Cardi B, Normani, Ella Mai, and Justine Skye on his roster.
 Read ahead to find out how Spence got his big break, and why that'll be a name you'll be hearing for years to come.

 "My first passion was music; I can play the piano and I sing.
 Hair was just a hobby for me, and I didn't take it seriously in the beginning.
 My mom used to do hair and my father's a barber, too.
 I would always be in the salon with my mother, and she'd teach me how to do a wash and set or how to braid.
 As the years went on, I'd have friends who'd need their hair touched up.
 From there, I took a few classes and really started getting into it.

 "In 2016, I assisted Cynthia Alvarez, who is now my good friend and probably the most amazing hairstylist I've ever met.
-Working with her, I picked up the skill of weaving and wig making.
+Working with her, I refined my skill of weaving and wig making.
 I learned how to work really well with extensions and color and cutting.
 During that time, I developed a love for enhancing a woman's beauty and seeing her feel a little more confident about herself.
 My first clients were friends and people I went to school with, but word started spreading and, eventually, I began working with stars like Elle Varner and Cardi B."

 The Follower Flood

 "I began posting looks on my personal Instagram and a makeup page reposted a wig I did on a friend — that's when I went from 8,000 followers to 21,000 followers in a day.
 And then my page just kept growing and growing.
 This was around the time when people were starting to see these drastic beauty transformations on social media, so I kept doing them more and more, trying to build interest.